muziejus/javascripting-english-major-project/README.md

-# Day 1 of being a JavaScripting English Major (2/9/2024)
+# Week 1-3 Notes
+Also using David Flanagan's "Javascript: The Definitive Guide" 7th edition.

-Tasks: Forked the respository and cloned it in VSCode because Atom is dead.
+Forked the respository and cloned it in VSCode because Atom is dead.
 In VSCode, command palette is in the view menu.
 Click it and search for "Git: Clone."

-Also using David Flanagan's "Javascript: The Definitive Guide" 7th edition.

-Notes: "null" is an object that indicates the lack of information, such as an unanswered question on a survey. "undefined" is different: it means information not yet given.
+"null" is an object that indicates the lack of information, such as an unanswered question on a survey. "undefined" is different: it means information not yet given.

 declaring variables: define them at the top. "const" is for permanently assigning a value.
 You can declare using let without immediately assigning a value (without initializing the constant).
 Some people only use const for things like pi or version numbers that truly never change.
 A declaration that appears outside of any code blocks is a global variable or constant; it's scope is the file or html document it is contained within.